Skip to content

 Department of Health and Ageing abstract

-Launched in 2009, the National Indigenous eye health survey (NIEHS) reports on the prevalence and causes of vision impairment, utilisation of eye care services, barriers to health and the impact of vision impairment in the Indigenous population.
+Launched in 2009, the National Indigenous Eye Health Survey (NIEHS) reports on the prevalence and causes of vision impairment, utilisation of eye care services, barriers to health and the impact of vision impairment in the Aboriginal and Torres Strait Islander population.

 This program is the Victorian Government's public health response to the National framework for action to promote eye health and prevent avoidable blindness and vision loss (National framework).

-This program aims to develop strategies to improve the eye health of the Australian Capital Territory (ACT) population with a partnership of health care organisations working together.
+This program aimed to develop strategies to improve the eye health of the Australian Capital Territory (ACT) population with a partnership of health care organisations working together.

-This program aims to improve the eye health of the Queensland population with an alliance of 23 vision related organisations.
+This program aimed to improve the eye health of the Queensland population with an alliance of 23 vision related organisations.

 No conference(s) found.